RStudio on Databricks

 Get started: RStudio Workbench

 This section shows you how to set up and start using RStudio Workbench (formerly RStudio Server Pro) on a Databricks cluster.
-See an FAQ about the name change.
 Depending on your license, RStudio Workbench may include RStudio Server Pro.

 Set up RStudio license server